 - Project dashboards

-Ready-made templates and an extensive shape library make it easy to quickly customize your own dashboards and diagrams.
+Ready-made project management templates and an extensive shape library make it easy to quickly customize your own dashboards and diagrams.
 Apply conditional formatting and link data directly to your document so you can track project progress in real time.

 With the right project management and the right resources, you can set your projects up for success every time.

 Learn why project managers love Lucidchart.Go now

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.